 - To enhance trainees’ clinical competence and knowledge in working with a diverse population through didactic and training experiences.

 Trainees have the opportunity to be immersed in a supportive, nurturing, and intellectually challenging environment that will serve as an excellent segue to future professional life.
-The staff at SCS possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.
+The staff at UChicago Student Wellness possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.

 Psychotherapy (20–25 hours per week)